k0etsu/HoloLiveTL/README.md

 ## 🌟 Overview

-HoloLiveTL is a powerful real-time translation application that captures your computer's audio, translates spoken Japanese into English text, and displays it as a customizable subtitle overlay.
-Perfect for watching Japanese VTuber livestreams, anime, or any Japanese content without native English subtitles.
+HoloLiveTL is a real-time translation application that helps you understand Japanese content instantly.Because the app is translating in real time, you might see a spike in GPU usage.
+Make sure your system can handle the extra load

 ## 🌟 Star